For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life. – John 3:16

 [Most of the images you see on this blog are from treasured old Christmas cards.]

 As to Christmas songs…there are so many beautiful ones – both standards and newer ones.
 Songwriter Marc Martel‘s How Many Kings, out since 2009, performed by the Canadian Christian band Downhere is one such song.
-My favorite radio station pops this one up often during the Christmas season.
+My favorite radio station still pops this one up often during the Christmas season.
 The lyrics allude to a visitation of some number of wise men from the Far East.
-Through their knowledge of both the ancient Scriptures (Micah 5:2)and the stars of Heaven, they were able to chart a course right to the baby Jesus, in his home in Bethlehem.
+Through their knowledge of both the ancient Scriptures (Micah 5:2) and the stars of Heaven, they were able to chart a course right to the baby Jesus, in his home in Bethlehem.
 How Many Kings speaks of their amazement and wonder…and ours…at the coming of the Christ Child.
 It is the story of such love as God had…has…for us in that even His own son He would not withhold from us…to make a path for us back to Him.

 God sent His son to us.
 Our triune God – Father, Son, and Holy Spirit – perfectly One in unity through the ages – would somehow include 33 years of life on earth to bring Himself close to us.
-God with skin on – that we might understand better what love looks like and how we can live because of that love… Glory!
+God with skin on – that we might understand better what love looks like and how we can live loving because of His love… Glory!
 Photo Credit: Quotesgram.com

 Worship with me: